My life, my choice

 Throughout the years, I was going to the Home Office every four weeks to sign in, as was required by my status.
 On 21 January 2016, I was cleaning my flat with the door open and a Home Office agent just stepped inside.
 They asked for my date of birth and name, and said they were detaining me.
 They took me to a detention centre in Wandsworth, where I sat in a chair all night, and was only given a bed in the morning.
 I stayed there for five weeks, at which point my cousin posted bail and took me into his home.
 I still do not understand why I was imprisoned, because I had been checking in with the Home Office as required.

-I finally decided to apply for asylum when I was in detention and am still waiting for my asylum claim to be fully processed.
+Whilst in detention I finally decided to apply for asylum.
+I’m still waiting for my asylum claim to be fully processed.

-One thing that really struck me in detention is that asylum seekers are not allowed to work on the outside, but in detention they are paid three pounds for 6 hours of work cleaning a massive three-storey building.
+One thing that really struck me in detention is that asylum seekers are not allowed to work on the outside.
+In detention they are paid three pounds for 6 hours of work cleaning a massive three-storey building.
 Why is that?
 I also recall having a severe nose bleed one night, and not being let out to wash up until morning, despite repeated pleas to the guard.

 Three or four months after I was transferred to my cousin’s home, I went to sign in at the immigration reporting centre as usual.
 I was told I was to be taken in for a short interview but was then informed I was being detained once more.
 This time, I was taken to a detention centre in Oxford and kept there for four weeks, despite the fact that I was out on bail and had filed an asylum claim.